 ¶ Most Antarctic webpages have links to other sites.
 These are among those with the most numerous or interesting links.

-The largest collection of links, more than 250, all with annotations.
+A very large collection of links, all with annotations.
 Arranged alphabetically by site name.

 Links arranged by categories: Polar webcams; Polar charities; General polar links, etc.